McKeown Medical

 We chose it because:

-it targets only the skin, not the fat
+It targets only the skin, not the fat

-it stimulates natural collagen and elastin
+It stimulates natural collagen and elastin

-clinical results are predictable, measurable, and safe
+Clinical results are predictable, measurable, and safe

 improvement continues for weeks and months

-our own patient testing showed genuine, visible tightening
+Our own patient testing showed genuine, visible tightening

 This aligns with the way we practice medicine: evidence-based, patient-centred, and results-driven.